 The sub-par start resulted in the sacking of first manager Diego Alonso.
 In addition, it was found that the team violated league roster rules in 2020.
 The club was hit with fines and sanctions for the next two seasons as a result.
 Phil Neville was appointed managed in early 2021, but the new gaffer did not improve results.
 The team finished in 20th place overall and missed the playoffs.

 The year 2022 did see an uptick in performance, as the team won their most games to date, finishing 12th, and made the playoffs, but lost in the first round.
 A terrible start to the 2023 league campaign led to the firing of Neville as manager on June 1.
 Just days later, Lionel Messi announced his intent to sign with the club, changing the trajectory of the organization forever.
-He’ll have an early chance at a trophy, with the club qualified for the semifinals of the U.S. Open Cup.
+Miami would go on to win the Leagues Cup, but fall in the U.S. Open Cup Final and miss the MLS Cup Playoffs in Messi’s first year.

 INTER MIAMI News and Feature Pieces